Graduate Teacher Certification Requirements

 For more information about examination and registration, please visit the Praxis Series.

-To maintain Instructional I and Instructional II Certifications, the PDE requires a teacher to complete the minimal equivalent of six semester-hour (or nine quarter-hour) credits, 180 professional development, or combination of credits and professional development hours every five years.
+To maintain Instructional I and Instructional II Certifications, the PDE requires a teacher to complete the minimal equivalent of six semester-hour (or nine quarter-hour) credits, 180 professional development hours, or a combination of credits and professional development hours every five years.
 College credits must be acquired from an accredited four-year, degree-granting college or university.

 For more information and to apply credits to your state record, visit the PA Department of Education Act 48 Continuing Professional Education.